ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 - **[Target property](#optimization-targets)** is the intended goal(s) for protein development
 - **[Fitness Predictor]** that uses sequence information to estimate the value of the optimization target, as a surrogate for laboratory measurement
 - **[Sequence Proposer](#sequence-optimization)** that creates sequences to evaluate and explore
-- **Prioritizer** that uses sequence and predictor information to estimate the top candidates.
+- **Prioritizer** that uses sequence and predictor information to estimate the top candidates
 - **Laboratory measurements** that reveal the quality of the generated proteins based on the targets
+- **Orchestrator** That puts the pieces together in a functional and validated manner

 Optimization systems may involve merging and combining these components for full solutions in two general manners.